 Help!
 My kitchen is cool and I don’t have a warm spot to rise my dough.

-No worries, you can easily manufacture a warm spot for your dough to rise.
+It may be that room temperature isn’t quite warm enough to get your dough to rise.
+But no worries, you can easily manufacture a warm spot for your dough to rise.
 Here are a few options:

 - Use the oven.
 Many modern ovens have a “proof” setting.
 Turn that on and place your covered dough in there to rise.
 If you don’t have that setting, an oven light often pumps out enough heat too.
 Or, just turn your oven to a low temp (200°F or below) for a few minutes, then turn it off, and put the dough in the warm (but off!) oven.